Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: GPOD reconstruction with Lasso regularization

-Figure \ref{fig:alpha-PDF_GPOD_DR_Lasso-sq_gap40} (right) also shows that the reconstructed PDFs of the velocity module are comparable.
-The difference between DR and Lasso is illustrated by the reconstruction sample in figure \ref{fig:Reconstruction-GPOD_DR_Lasso-sq_gap40}.
-It shows that DR can better capture the large-scale structure while Lasso provides more multi-scale structures.
-Figure \ref{fig:Reconstruction-GPOD_DR_Lasso-sq_gap40} also shows the corresponding spectra of POD coefficients obtained from DR and Lasso, where DR gives a nonzero spectrum up to $N'=12$ and Lasso selects both large- and small-scale modes.
+Figure \ref{fig:alpha-PDF_GPOD_DR_Lasso-sq_gap40} (right) also shows that the PDFs of their predicted velocity module are comparable.
+The difference between DR and Lasso can be illustrated by the spectra of the predicted POD coefficients of an instantaneous field with a square gap of size $l/l_0=40/64$, as shown in figure \ref{fig:Reconstruction-GPOD_DR_Lasso-sq_gap40} (left).
+DR gives a nonzero spectrum up to $N'=12$, while Lasso selects both large- and small-scale modes with a wide range of indices.
+This can be further shown with the reconstruction in figure \ref{fig:Reconstruction-GPOD_DR_Lasso-sq_gap40} (right), where DR only predicts `smooth' structures given by the leading POD modes and Lasso generates predictions with multiple scales.

-This appendix contains details of the architecture (figure \ref{fig:GAN_schematic_diagram}) and training of the GAN.
+This appendix contains details of the GAN used in this study, of which the architecture is shown in figure \ref{fig:GAN_schematic_diagram}.
 For square gap with different sizes $l=8$, $16$, $24$, $32$, $40$, $50$, $60$ and $62$, we use different kernel sizes of the last layer of generator and the first layer of discriminator, $k=8$, $4$, $18$, $2$, $25$, $15$, $5$ and $3$.
+This can be obtained from the relation for the corresponding unpadded convolution (up-convolution) layer, $l=(64-k)/s+1$, as both $k$ and the stride $s$ are integers.
 For random gappiness, we use $l=64$ and $k=1$ but the $L_2$ loss is only computed in the gap.
-To generate positive output, ReLU is adopted as the activation function for the last layer of generator.
-A hyper-parameter $\alpha=0.2$ is chosen for the leaky ReLU activation function of other convolution (up-convolution) layers.
-We use the adversarial ratio $\lambda_{adv}=10^{-2}$ for a central square gap and $\lambda_{adv}=10^{-3}$ for random gappiness as they give good compromise between MSE and reconstructed turbulent statistics.
+Moreover, the whole output of generator is used as the input of discriminator.
+To generate positive output (velocity module), ReLU is adopted as the activation function for the last layer of generator.
+The negative slope of the leaky ReLU activation function is empirically chosen as 0.2 for other convolution (up-convolution) layers.
+As illustrated in \S\ref{sec:depen}, we can pick the adversarial ratio to obtain a good compromise between MSE and the reconstructed turbulent statistics, which gives $\lambda_{adv}=10^{-2}$ for a central square gap and $\lambda_{adv}=10^{-3}$ for random gappiness.